-Georgia Southwestern State University requires a one credit hour orientation course (UNIV 1000) of all new, full-time freshmen.
-New entering transfer students with less than nine hours must also enroll in UNIV 1000.
-This highly structured freshman orientation/advisement program has been instituted at Georgia Southwestern State University to facilitate the new student's transition to college-level work.
+Georgia Southwestern State University requires a one credit hour first-year experience course (UNIV 1000) of all new, full-time students as defined in the General Baccalaureate Degree Requirements.
+New entering transfer students with fewer than nine transfer hours must also enroll in UNIV 1000.
+This highly structured orientation/advisement program has been instituted at Georgia Southwestern State University to facilitate the new student's transition to college-level work.